brevzin/cpp_proposals/2996_reflection/reflection.md

   --- Otherwise, if the next three characters are `<::` and the subsequent character is neither `:` nor `>`, the `<` is treated as a preprocessing token by itself and not as the first character of the alternative token `<:`.

 :::addu
-  --- Otherwise, if the next three characters are `[::` and the subsequence character is not `:`, the `[` is treated as a preprocessing token by itself and not as the first character of the preprocessing token `[:`.
+  --- Otherwise, if the next three characters are `[::` and the subsequent character is not `:`, the `[` is treated as a preprocessing token by itself and not as the first character of the preprocessing token `[:`.
 :::
   ...
 :::